 CAUT will investigate any allegations brought to its attention, consult with its member local association, and attempt to negotiate a resolution with the institution’s administration.
 In the event that fails, CAUT has a variety of options, including, but not limited to: encouraging the local association to pursue the matter through grievance and arbitration procedures; seeking a meeting with the senior administration of the institution; undertaking a formal investigation by a committee of inquiry; drawing the matter to public attention; issuing of a Bargaining Alert; seeking redress through Labour Relations Boards or other statutory bodies; lobbying governments for legislative intervention; and censure.

-- not to accept appointments at a censured institution;
+- not to accept appointments at the censured institution;

-- not to accept invitations to speak or participate in academic conferences there;
+- not to accept invitations to speak or participate in academic conferences at the censured institution;

-- not to accept any distinction or honour that may be offered by that institution.
+- not to accept any distinction or honour that may be offered by the censured institution; and

 - refuse to accept advertisements for positions vacant at an institution under censure in the CAUT Bulletin or on the CAUT website;

-- widely publicize the dispute in the media and in the CAUT Bulletin and other publications;
+- widely publicize the dispute in the media and in the CAUT Bulletin, CAUT social media, and other publications;

 - bring the censure to the attention of associations of academic staff in other countries, request that they publish an account of the dispute in their journals and ask their members to respect the censure;